codinfox/espresso/index.md

 #### Demo
 Shown in the **Overview** section.

-### Future Work
+### Future Direction

 In the next few days, we'll still be working on the project.
-The things we plan to do are:
-* Optimize GPU version
+We are working to optimize our framework so that we can run `AlexNet` in realtime.

 ### Acknowledgement